Sustainability | SocietyRespect for Human Rights

 Grievance mechanisms and communications on human rights issues

-The TDK Group has established a global whistle-blowing system that allows TDK Group employees to seek guidance on or report any corporate ethics issues, including potential human rights concerns.
-These reports may be made directly or through internal or external help lines that are independent from employees’ own reporting lines.
+The TDK has established a global whistle-blowing system that allows TDK employees to speak-up or report any corporate ethics issues, including potential human rights concerns.
+These may be made directly or through internal or external help lines that are independent from employees’ own reporting lines.

 Communication with external parties

 TDK has engaged in dialogues with several third-party experts in order to better understand human rights issues that could impact our activities, including the following:

 Study session on human rights issues in the supply chain

 Invited an outside expert on human rights issues in the supply chain and held a study session attended by senior managers of the global procurement function.

 Targeting Human Rights Responses at the Supply Chain

 Invited two outside experts to attend a study session on the role required of TDK in response to human rights in the supply chain.

 Invited Mr. Masaki Wada of Energetic Green for an exchange of opinions concerning what is expected of TDK to promote CSR in the supply chain.

 Identification of Human Rights Issues through Dialogue with Stakeholders